-- (d) Provides for busy signals. - (e) Provides click reducer when head receivers are used at listening-in stations. - (f) Provides a resistance lamp as a protective device in series with the ringing supply. - ON CENTRAL OFFICE OR PBX LINES (AUTOMATIC CUTOFF) - (a) Provides for cutting off other stations. - (b) Provides for preventing a station from being cut off after it has been connected to the line. - (c) Provides for cutting off a station after it has been connected to a line.
+- (a) Cutting off other stations. - (b) Preventing a station from being cut off after it has been connected to the line. - (c) Cutting off a station after it has been connected to a line.

 4. CONNECTING CIRCUITS

 When this circuit is listed on a key sheet, the connecting information thereon is to be followed.
 The following are typical connecting circuits: